 Your blood pressure is taken and your height and weight are measured.
 Height and weight are used to calculate your body mass index (BMI) as a measure of obesity.

-A blood sample is sent to a laboratory for measurement of a lipid profile, the most important blood test for risk assessment.
-It measures cholesterol, high density lipoprotein cholesterol (HDL-C, “good cholesterol”), low density lipoprotein cholesterol (LDL-C, “bad cholesterol”) and triglycerides.
-Triglycerides are the major form of fat found in the body.
+Potentially treatable risk factors include high blood pressure (hypertension), an abnormal plasma lipid profile (cholesterol and triglycerides), diabetes mellitus and kidney disease.
+A blood sample is therefore sent to a laboratory for measurement of a lipid profile, the most important blood test for risk assessment.
+It measures cholesterol, high density lipoprotein cholesterol (HDL-C), low density lipoprotein cholesterol (LDL-C) and triglycerides.
 Below are the desirable ranges for the components of the lipid profile:

 - Total cholesterol 5.0 mmol/L or less